-ENG 316 ADVANCED PROFESSIONAL WRITING
+ENG 316 ADVANCED PROFESSIONAL COMMU-NICATION

 3 credits.
-Prerequisite: Eng 315.
+Prerequisite: Eng 215 or Eng 315.
 Further development of professional writing skills for those with targeted career goals.
 Course focus varies: will emphasize such advanced communication such as grant writing and other proposals, annual reports, overarching communication plans, and sophisticated presentation skills.
 Will work with real world partners.